immerse-project/eNEATL36-BIzoo_Demonstator/README.md

 * How to compile

-  1 : create the configuration : `./makenemo -m your_archfile -r eNEATL36_AGRIF -n AMM12 -j 20`
+  1 : create the configuration : `./makenemo -m your_archfile -r eNEATL36_AGRIF -n AMM12 -j 20` \n
-  2 : Change cpp keys to : key_xios key_agrif key_vvl and add "NST" to your configuration in work_cfg.txt file
+  2 : Change cpp keys to : key_xios key_agrif key_vvl and add "NST" to your configuration in work_cfg.txt file \n
-  3 : recompile : `./makenemo -m your_archfile -r eNEATL36_AGRIF -j 20`
+  3 : recompile : `./makenemo -m your_archfile -r eNEATL36_AGRIF -j 20` \n

 * To clean the configuration : `./makenemo -m your_archfile -r eNEATL36_AGRIF -j 20 clean`